1971 Atlantic hurricane season: Unnamed hurricane

 A hybrid-type depression formed east of Bermuda on July 29.
 It moved rapidly southwestward before turning to a northwest drift.
 On August 3, it was classified as a tropical depression, and the next day the system passed near Bermuda.
 The depression accelerated to the northeast, strengthening into a tropical storm on August 5.
 It intensified further due to baroclinity, or enhanced instability through different levels of the atmosphere caused by temperature and moisture gradients.
-On August 6, a drilling rig about 230 mi southeast of Newfoundland recorded sustained winds of 90 mph with gusts to 126 mph (204 km/h) at an altitude of 325 ft; this suggested the storm attained hurricane status at 46° North, which is the northernmost location for a tropical storm to intensify into a hurricane.
+On August 6, a drilling rig about 230 mi southeast of Newfoundland recorded sustained winds of 90 mph with gusts to 126 mph (204 km/h) at an altitude of 325 ft; this suggested the storm attained hurricane status at 44°North, which is the northernmost location for a tropical storm to intensify into a hurricane.

 Despite the intensity, the cyclone was not purely tropical; although the radius of maximum winds was only 35 mi, the thermal structure did not resemble a tropical cyclone, and there was no precipitation or convection near the center.
-It continued northeastward and dissipated on August 7 to the southwest of Greenland.
+It continued northeastward as a strong extratropical cyclone and meandered across the far northern Atlantic.
 It was not named operationally, but it was later added to the Atlantic hurricane database.

 Hurricane Beth

 On August 9, an upper-level low developed off the coast of Florida, and the next day spawned a tropical depression.
 The newly developed cyclone tracked slowly northeastward, eventually encountering conditions favorable for development.
-On August 14, the depression intensified into Tropical Storm Beth off the coast of North Carolina, and it quickly strengthened into a hurricane by August 15.
-After reaching peak winds of 85 mph off the coast of Cape Cod, Beth slightly weakened and later moved ashore near Copper Lake, Nova Scotia.
+Late on August 13, the depression intensified into Tropical Storm Beth off the coast of North Carolina, and it quickly strengthened into a hurricane by August 15.
+After reaching peak winds of 85 mph off the coast of Cape Cod, Beth slightly weakened and later moved ashore near Copper Lake, Nova Scotia as a strong tropical storm.
 Shortly thereafter, Beth was swept up by a nearby cold front and transitioned into an extratropical cyclone.

 The hurricane left extensive damage in its wake, especially to crops and infrastructure.
 Halifax International Airport reported 10.49 in (266 mm) of rainfall in a 30‑hour span, which caused widespread flooding.
 Several bridges in the region were washed out, while railways were covered by water, forcing trains to suspend their operation.
-Overall monetary damage from Beth is estimated up to $5.1 million (1971 USD$, USD).
+Overall monetary damage from Beth is estimated up to $5.1 million (1971 USD, USD).
 One person was indirectly killed by the hurricane in a traffic accident induced by heavy rainfall.